10 Weeds that Look Like Grass: Invasive Grass Types + Pictures

 How to control couch grass

-Like most other weeds on this list, couch grass is also controlled through crowding it out with the grass in the lawn.
+Like most other weeds on this list, couch grass is also controlled by crowding it out with the grass in the lawn.
 Basically, taking good care of your lawn makes it robust enough to keep the weeds at bay.

 7. Smooth Bromegrass